 BOSTON (AP) — Meet a victim of the nation’s opioid addiction scourge: the American worker.

-A number of U.S. states are taking steps through their workers compensation systems to stem the overprescribing of the powerful painkillers to workers injured on the job.
-They are also helping those who became hooked to avoid potentially deadly consequences.
+A number of U.S. states are taking steps through their workers compensation systems to stem the overprescribing of the powerful painkillers to workers injured on the job, while helping those who became hooked to avoid potentially deadly consequences.

 Injured workers, like so many others dealing with pain, are often prescribed opioids like OxyContin and Vicodin.

-New York’s workers compensation board will allow insurers to request hearings to determine whether a claimant should be weaned off opioids.
+Calling opioid abuse a public health crisis that “deeply affects” injured workers in New York, the workers compensation board there announced in October it would allow insurers to request hearings to determine whether a claimant should be weaned off opioids.

 Under new rules issued by the Ohio Bureau of Workers Compensation, reimbursement for opioid prescriptions can be denied if it’s believed physicians are overprescribing or otherwise failing to follow “best medical practices” in treating injured workers.

 The rules also allow the bureau to provide treatment for opioid dependence to workers who got hooked on painkillers after getting hurt.

 Those and previous steps taken by Ohio to combat opioid abuse have resulted in 44 percent fewer injured workers receiving opioids in the past five years, saving $46 million in drug costs, said Melissa Vince, a spokeswoman for the bureau.

 Duran’s advice to other injured workers is to use painkillers sparingly and get off of them as quickly as possible.

 “Once you’re on these pills, you forget you’re hurt,” he said.
 “You’re just about getting that high.”